 - Calms anxiety

 - Relieves symptoms of mild depression and insomnia

 These all sound exceptionally good you may say – that is a heck of a lot to be doing every day.
 It seems like a lot, but as they get put into your day over time, you barely notice it.
 I have never felt short of time as a result.
 You no doubt are already doing somethings to support your life and health some of these you may like to include.
-The trick in implementation is to not do them all at once – its all too hard.
+The trick in implementation is to not do it all at once – its all too hard.

 I suggest picking one and trying that out for yourself.
 You are not committing to do it for the rest of your life – you are just trying it for a day, or a week, or whatever you work out might be the best for you.
 You may indeed like none of the above but have other things that you may like to introduce to your life regularly.
 Again, try them for day or week.
 Just see how you go.
 Now if your health was as low as mine, you may be motivated a little more, but let’s hope it doesn’t get to that.

 I would suggest you do not wait that long.

 I wrote about the idea of Minimum Standards of Performance in a recent article – “How to Be Happier & Get More Done.” – you might find it useful to review.
 My Minimum Standard of Performance for any of the above – is at least five days in every week.
 It is what we consistently do in our lives that over the long term makes the difference.

 Are any the above in your daily routine?

 And which one, if any of the above, would you like to give a try?